 Prescription drugs: Dental prescriptions.
-(These are covered under the Out-of-Area Coverage, Minimum Coverage, PPO-Deductible and PPO-Copay Options.
+(These are covered under the Medical Options.
 However, some HMOs do not cover dental prescriptions.)

 Relatives: Treatment by a dentist or physician who is a close relative, including your spouse, children, adopted and step relatives, sisters and brothers, parents, and grandparents of you or your spouse.